Topologists/Topologists.github.io/courses.md

 ## 周正一（中科院）：Intersection theory of punctured holomorphic curves and planar open books

 <details>
-<summary>点击展开摘要</summary>
+<summary>课程摘要：</summary>

-课程摘要：Using Wendl's theorem on planar open book as an example, we will introduce Siefring’s intersection theory for punctured holomorphic curves.
+Using Wendl's theorem on planar open book as an example, we will introduce Siefring’s intersection theory for punctured holomorphic curves.

   Lecture 1: Open books, symplectic Lefschetz fibrations, Wendl’s theorem on planar open books and its applications in symplectic fillings.